HarmonizedMRI/SequenceExamples-GE/pge2/README.md

 end
 ```
 See also the examples included in this repository.
-The TRID can be any unique integer, in no particular order.
+The TRID can be **any unique positive integer**, in no particular order.
 The TRID labels the **virtual** segment, NOT the segment instance.

 When assigning TRID labels, **follow these rules**:
 1. Add a TRID label to the first block in a segment.
-2. Each segment must contain at least one rf or gradient event.
-   Otherwise, the safety checks done by the pge2 interpreter may fail.
-3. Gradient waveforms must ramp to zero at the beginning and end of a segment.
+2. Gradient waveforms must ramp to zero at the beginning and end of a segment.

 Dynamic sequence changes that **do not** require the creation of an additional (unique) TRID label:
 * gradient/RF amplitude scaling